MathewT/aws-certified-solutions-architect-associate-2020/DynamoDB/README.md

         1. Must provisional additional throughput (RCUs, WCUs) for GSI
         1. GSI throughput is separate from main table
         1. Data replicated from main table to GSI is eventually consistent only
+        1. Can be created after the table already exists

+## Item Collections
+    An item collection is a group of items which share the same partition key in either the base table or secondary index.
+Item collections are useful for data modelling.

+    All items with the same partition key will be kept on the same storage node.